OpenPecha-dev/new-repo-template/README.md

 ## How to get help
-{Include links and brief descriptions for support resources.
-Examples provided in README template guide.}
+_Include links and brief descriptions for support resources._
 * [Reference link 1](#)
 * [Reference link 2](#)
 * [Reference link 3](#)